ChristophSeidel1234/Surface_Sound/README.md

    * **Spectrum of the Recorded Sound**\
      Shows the spectrum of the recorded sound.
    * **Surface Spectrum and Recorded Spectrum**\
      This is the graphic you should work with.
-Here you can synchronise the fundamental tone of both spectra via the "Propagation Velocity / Tuning" slider.
+Here you can synchronise the fundamental tone of both spectra via the `Propagation Velocity / Tuning` slider.
    * **Discrete White Noise**
      That's just for comparison.
 You can hear the corresponding sound below.
 The discrete white noise changes randomly each time a slider is operated depending on the operating system.

 Finally, we would like to mention that each change of the above options writes or changes files named `new_signal.wav` and `morphed_signal.wav` on your desktop with respect to the selected properties.